 Keep all I-20 or DS-2019 forms you are issued (including older ones).

-F-1 and J-1 students can change majors, or finish a degree at one level and get admitted to a new program at a new level.
-But you are responsible to report these changes to IPS and maintain an accurate I-20/DS-2019.
-If you change levels or majors, IPS can process a new I-20/DS-2019 for you.
-Here is what you need to do:
+F-1 and J-1 students can change majors, or finish a degree at one level, and get admitted to a new program at a new level.
+But it is your responsibility to report these changes to IPS and maintain an accurate I-20/DS-2019.
+If you change levels or majors, IPS needs to process a new I-20/DS-2019 for you and update it with the government's SEVIS records.
+Please carefully review all the information on this page to find out how to request a new I-20 or DS-2019 from IPS when you change

 F-1 students are admitted to the United States for a time period called Duration of Status (D/S), covering the time when they are pursuing a full course of studies, plus any authorized optional practical training (OPT) after completing their studies.